 “Other stuff lives there too,” the Zafara said, returning her gaze to the dark forest.
 “Stuff you don’t wanna run into.”

 Terra sighed, turning her face to the sky.
-“At least… at least we’re finally out of there,” she said.
+“At least… at least we’re finally out of there.”

 “Yeah,” Blynn said, absently adjusting the straps of her pack.
 An awkward silence followed, interrupted only by the howling mountain winds.

 Finally, the Neopet and owner shifted around on the steep slope and looked up at Hyren.
 “You—” Terra said haltingly.
-“You aren’t really gonna take us to Sloth, are you?”
+“Where are you going to go now?”

 Hyren swallowed the massive lump in his throat and it seemed to plunge straight to his stomach.
-This was it.
-He could either put himself first, or save the only two beings he’d ever started to consider friends.
-His heart felt like it was threatening to pound right out of his chest, and he was trying with all his might to disguise his anxiety, not willing to betray either of them to the turmoil inside.
+His heart threatened to pound right out of his chest, and he tried with all his might to disguise his anxiety, not willing to betray either of them to the turmoil inside.
 But he also knew he had to answer soon.

-“No,” he finally said, and he felt as though something had released in his soul and he could breathe again.
-“I could never do that to you two.”
+“I’m going to take you two back to your home,” he finally said, and he felt as though something had released in his soul and he could breathe again.

 “I knew you were a good guy,” Blynn said, although she had a look in her eye like she was challenging him to live up to that.